azavea/geotrellis-collections-api-research/README.md

 rake
 ```

-This will build Docker containers for the app and API.
+This will build the app client & compile the API service.

 #### Data

 To run the API you'll need credentials for accessing Azavea's raster data sets.
-Set them by configuring your `~/.aws` dir on host and then adjusting the
+Set them by running `aws configure --profile <PROFILE>` where `<PROFILE>`
-`AWS_PROFILE` environment variable in `docker-compose.yml` to match.
+represents your credentials.

 #### Server

-To start the app and API servers, run:
+To start the app & api servers, run:

 ```
 rake server